nf-core/genomeannotator/docs/usage.md

 Please beware that trying to align larger genomes and/or highly fragmented genomes can take a significant amount of computing time (i.e. days!).
 In extreme cases, jobs may exceed available walltime.
 If possible, limit the number of genomes you align to only a handful (1-3) and prefer genomes with very high contiguity (ideally chromosome-level assembly).

+## Functional annotation

+nf-core/genomeannotator can perform functional annotation of the resulting gene build(s) using [EggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper) - if either `--eggnog_mapper_db` or `--eggnog_taxonomy` are set.
+The first option points to a local folder containing an EggnogMapper database that you previously downloaded database for your taxonomic group of interest.
+Otherwise, you can specify `--eggnog_taxonomy TAX_ID`, where TAX_ID refers to one of the pre-compiled dataset IDs from the EggNOG-mapper [database](http://eggnog5.embl.de/#/app/downloads)).
+Note that your compute nodes must have access to the internet for this to work.

 ## Evaluating results

 Gene builds can be evaluated in two ways - by gauging completeness against a reference data set and by simple visual inspection.